 According to a new announcement made by Google’s SEO guru, Matt Cutts, there will be a regulation on sites that are considered ‘over-optimized.’
-This latest algorithm update isdesigned to penalize sites that are potentially using black hat SEO tactics to stay ahead of their competition.
-To avoid falling victim to over-optimization and protect yourself from Google’s pending Panda updates it is important to implement white hat SEO strategies and attract quality traffic.
+This latest algorithm update is designed to penalize websites that are potentially using black hat SEO tactics to stay ahead of their competition.
+To avoid falling victim to over-optimization and protect yourself from Google’s pending Panda updates, it is essential to implement white hat SEO strategies and attract quality traffic.
 Because of the upcoming changes to Google’s semantic search and algorithms, site owners will have to be more careful in how they optimize their web content.
-It has not yet been determined how search engines will target over-optimized sites but site owners should be prepared to adjust their SEO efforts based on these upcoming changes.
-In essence, you may want to ask yourself whether you are overly optimizing your site.
+It has not yet been determined how search engines will target over-optimized sites, but site owners should be prepared to adjust their SEO efforts based on these upcoming changes.
+In essence, you may want to ask yourself whether you are over optimizing your site.
 When it comes to over-optimization, black hat SEO comes to mind.
 That being said, you may want to ask yourself the following questions to ensure your website is not over-SEO’ed:

 - Are you incorporating the same set of keywords throughout tags and within the content of the page for the sake of SEO?
 In other words, are you keyword stuffing in hopes that Google will crawl and index all your keywords?